UncleJunVIP/Mortar/README.md

 Mortar has only been tested on muOS 2508.1 Canada Goose on an Anbernic RG35XXSP.

-I will need help verifying if it works on other devices.
+Please help by verifying if it works on other devices!

-1. Own a supported device that is running muOS.
+1. Own a supported device running muOS.
 2. Download the [latest Mortar release](https://github.com/UncleJunVIP/Mortar/releases/latest) for muOS (look for `Mortar.muxapp`).
 3. Transfer the `Mortar.muxapp` file to SD1 `(mmc)/ARCHIVE` on your device.